Roadie Coach designed to be your personal guitar teacher

 An electric guitar or external mic can be plugged in via the 3.5-mm audio input at one end, which sits next to a 3.5-mm audio output for headphone monitoring.
 And an internal battery caters for continuous recording for up to six hours, and is topped over via USB-C.

-The Roadie Coach works with a companion mobile app over Bluetooth to help students learn songs, skills and techniques.
+The Roadie Coach works with a companion mobile app to help students learn songs, skills and techniques.
 Hundreds of popular tracks are available across numerous genres, the app can break tunes into manageable chunks and slow the songs down to cater for learning at your own pace.
 Backing tracks can be played to help with focus, and songs can be moved to a different key if that’s more comfortable.

 The learning system uses the onboard mics to analyze what’s being played and provides feedback along the way to help improve skills and maintain progress, suggesting areas that may need more attention and offering tutorials and exercises for nailing technique.
 The setup also allows students to share learning data with a music teacher or mentor.